Mini-LED vs MicroLED – What Is The Difference?

 Mini-LED technology improves on the existing LCDs.

-It replaces its LED backlights with Mini-LED backlights, which consist of more LEDs that can offer a higher contrast ratio, better uniformity, faster response times, etc.
+It replaces LED backlights with Mini-LED backlights, which consist of more LEDs that can offer a higher contrast ratio, better uniformity, faster response times, etc.

 When one zone is fully illuminated, but the zones surrounding it are dim, a certain amount of light will bleed from the lit zone to the dim zones, which creates the halo/bloom effect.

-240Hz vs 360Hz – Which Refresh Rate Should I Choose?
+720p vs 1080p vs 1440p vs 4K vs 8K – Which Should I Choose?

 Rob Shafer